TatoNaranjo/TatoNaranjo/README.md

 <img width=40% align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=TatoNaranjo&layout=compact&theme=holi" />

-# What I am currently doing
+# ¿What I am currently doing?
 - 🔭 I’m currently studying systems engineering in the University of Cundinamarca
 - 🌱 I’m currently learning algorithms from competitive programming, Front-End with Astro And Back-End With Go
 - 👯 I’m looking to collaborate in any project or company that requires my help and my constant willingness to help.